dlink/vlib/README.md

       Usage:

           # To setup the Db instance, you need to define the following
-          # in your config file:
+          # in your config file pointed to by the VCONF environement var
           #
           # database:
           #    engine: mysql